matharden/maths-treasure-hunt/README.md

 ]
 ```

-Suit the clues to you own needs, then hide the next code in that location.
-E.g. `1379` should be hidden "Under the desk".
-Make the clues as difficult and as cryptic as you like.
+Hide the next code in that location, e.g. `1379` should be hidden "Under the desk".

+Suit the clues to your own needs, make them as difficult and as cryptic as you like.

 ## Maths questions